bwilson1802/Learning-Terraform/README.md

 4. Azure CLI or choco install azure-cli
 5. Azure PowerShell or choco install azurepowershell

+# GIT setup (bash terminal)
+1.	git config –global user.name “Brian“
+2.	git config –global user.email “Brian@mydomain.com”
+3.	git config –global core.editor “notepad.exe” or “atom –wait”
+4.	git config –global color.ui true
+5.	git config –list (shows configs)
+# GitHub setup (web browser)
+1. Log in to GitHub and create a new repository
+2. You need the link to the code.
+The best way is to navigate to the repository and on the code tab there is a dropdown.
+Copy the https

+# First clone (bash terminal)
+1. Ls (look where you are located) add a repo folder
+2. Cd <repo name>
+3. Git clone (paste the link from your github repository)

 # VS code setup

 Download the following